This story was originally published and last updated .

-While users were very excited about this feature, it faced a lot of backlash from creators, actors, and directors.
-In response, Netflix has published another clarification, stating that playback speed controls are part of several tests it started this month.
-(The others were minor and much less controversial.)
-The company reiterated that it's only testing these controls on mobile and respecting creators' concerns by not including larger TVs, automatically correcting pitch at different speeds, and not allowing the setting to become a default — it has to be set for every video.
+While users were very excited about this feature, it faced backlash from creators, actors, and directors.
+In response, Netflix stated that it was engaging in long-term testing and feedback of these controls only on mobile, respecting creators' concerns by not including larger TVs.
+The technology automatically corrects voice pitch at different speeds and prevents users from setting a default playback rate for every video they watch.

 The company says it will be testing variable speed playback for its web client and iOS.
 There are currently no plans to bring the feature to its TV app.

 Stephen Schenck and Jules Wang contributed reporting.